Man Utd’s Bruno Fernandes irked by lack of apology from referee Chris Kavanagh

 Fernandes skied his first-half spot-kick moments after colliding with the official when he had started his routine.

-The score was 0-0 at the time, with United going ahead in the second half through Rodrigo Muniz’s own goal before Emile Smith-Rowe earned a point for Fulham.
+The score was 0-0 at the time, with United going ahead in the second half through Rodrigo Muniz’s own goal before Emile Smith Rowe earned a point for the home side.

 The Portugal midfielder said on Sky Sports: “I was upset.
 Obviously, as every penalty taker, you have your own routines.